Bayer-Group/PhenEx/README.md

 ## I'm convinced!
 How can I get started?

 Head on over to the [Official PhenEx Documentation](https://bayer-group.github.io/PhenEx).
 If you have any questions, please feel free to reach out to any of the developers and we'll be happy to get you on your way.

+## API Stability

+Please note that for the 0.\* series of releases we do not guarantee API stability.
+That means upgrading may break your scripts.
+In general, we use the convention that 0.X.Y -> 0.X.Z is non-breaking.
+O.X.Y -> X.Z.0 may be breaking, but we try to keep breakage to a minimum and "worth it".
+If your scripts break upon upgrading, please reach out to one of the developers and we will happily help you.
+Starting with 1.0, we will not break between minor revisions.